briggsb9/agw-pbrouting-appserv-auth/README.md

 - **Reduced Risks**: Avoids issues with overlapping paths, host header overrides, and wildcard routing conflicts.
 - **More Reliable Auth Flows**: Supports a more stable integration with Easy Auth or other identity providers.

 Path-based routing, however, is often used when the apps or services are related and need to share a common base URL.
 Examples include, sites with shared authentication or endpoints that are part of the same application.
 In these cases, path-based routing may be preferable, but it requires careful configuration to ensure authentication flows work as expected.

-This is especially true with more nuanced use cases where you might have multiple authentication flows, or a mixture of anonymous and auth enabled apps behind a single domain name.
+The guidance below is focused on more nuanced use cases where you might have multiple authentication flows, or a mixture of anonymous and auth enabled apps behind a single domain name.

 ---